k4sh4n1/research/structural/001_damper/README.md

 * Viscous damping coefficient $c$
    * Viscous damping ratio $\zeta$ is `5%`

+# Device

-For seismic protection, an energy dissipating mechanism, i.e. supplemental hysteresis device, is added to the system with the attached hysteresis properties.
+For seismic protection, an energy dissipating mechanism, i.e. supplemental device, is added to the system.
+The device has an elastic-perfectly-plastic behavior with the following hysteresis properties.

 ![SDOF system](media/SDOF.png "SDOF system")

 ![Hysteresis device](media/hysteresis.png "Hysteresis device")

-The device hysteresis properties shown on the attached figure are:
+The device hysteresis properties shown on the figure are:

 * $\bar{k}$ is device stiffness
 * $\bar{F}_y$ is device yielding force